Skip to main content

 • Once an upsell is accepted, Littledata sends a separate event called Post purchase upsell (server-side) containing only the newly added products.

-Here is how it should appear in the Facebook Events Manager:
+Here is how it should appear in the Events Manager:

 Edge cases

-If a store owner goes to the Shopify Admin and edits an order manually, we will handle it as an upsell.
+If the order is manually edited in the Shopify Admin, or via an order editing app we will handle this as an upsell.